Batteries vs. Supercapacitors? The Answer is Both.

 3. Like we said, they are not designed to provide long duration energy storage.

-Capacitech has solved all three challenged with our PowerLink product line.
-It is easy to use, plug and play, effective, and comes with a team of experts at Capacitech who can help you use the supercapacitors inside the PowerLink to enhance batteries.
+Capacitech has solved all three challenges with our C-Link product line.
+It is easy to use, plug and play, effective, and comes with a team of experts at Capacitech who can help you use the supercapacitors inside the C-Link modules to enhance batteries.
 Together, batteries and supercapacitors deliver unparalleled performance.
 Check it out:

 So, the Answer Might Be “Both”